Sixteen Tons: Other versions

-Laine's version was not released in the United States but sold well in the UK.
+Frankie Laine's version was not released in the United States but sold well in the UK.
 Ford's version was released on 17 October, and by 28 October had sold 400,000 copies.
 On 10 November, a million copies had been sold; two million were sold by 15 December.

 The song has been recorded or performed in concert by a wide variety of musicians: